 Welcome to IndigenousRobotics.com!

-The Robotics Education & Competition Foundation has partnered with Google.org and native tribes across the U.S. to bridge a technological and educational divide that exists in many indigenous communities.
+The Robotics Education & Competition Foundation has partnered with native tribes across the U.S. to bridge a technological and educational divide that exists in many indigenous communities.
 Through robotics programming, we hope to empower and inspire students to see themselves as the next generation of STEM leaders, both on and off of tribal lands.

 By weaving a rich native culture with modern technology and equipping students with the tools they need to thrive in the future workforce, we strive to create a more equitable society for all.